-As product usage analytics deliver a growing stream of data and insights into product team dashboards, user retention metrics have become an increasingly reliable KPI to measure customer, product, and company health.
-While this has long been the case for SaaS it is becoming increasingly important for B2B on-premise software, too.
+As product usage analytics deliver a stream of data and insights into product team dashboards, user retention metrics have become an increasingly reliable KPI to measure day to day user, product, and company health.
+While retention information has long been useful for SaaS, it is becoming increasingly important for B2B on-premise software, too.

-Customer retention is “vital to the growth of your business since the cost of acquiring a new customer is much greater than maintaining and growing an existing account.”
-Research shows that “increasing retention by 5% actually increases profits anywhere from 25% to 95%,” so let’s define user retention, how to measure it, and what to do to improve it.
+Customer retention is vital to the growth of your business since the cost of user acquisition is much greater than maintaining and growing an existing account.
+Research shows that increasing retention by 5% actually increases profits anywhere from 25% to 95%, so let’s define user retention, how to measure it, and what to do to improve it.

 What is User Retention?

-User Retention is the continued use of a product or feature by your customers.
-While measuring user retention for feature usage is relatively straightforward (using that feature at least once in a specified period of time), measuring it for a product requires more definition.
+User Retention is the continued use of a product, feature or app by your customers.
+While measuring retention for feature usage is relatively straightforward (using that feature at least once in a specified period of time), measuring retention for a product or complete app requires more definition.
 It is important to lay out the usage factors that will be considered to be “product usage” before beginning your measurement efforts.
-For example, does simply running the application count as usage or is there a higher threshold based on time, number of key features used, etc.
+For example, does simply running the app or using the site count as usage or is there a higher threshold based on time, number of key features used, etc.

-User Churn is a subset of user retention metrics that looks at the number of users who have stopped using a product over a specific time period.
-Defining that time period is important.
-Is your application used daily?
+User Churn (and churn rate) is a subset of user retention metrics that looks at the total number of users who have stopped using a product over a specific time period.
+Defining that retention period is important.
+Is your app used daily?
 A shorter time frame makes sense (especially where daily retention rates are critical).
-Is your application used monthly?
+Is your app used monthly?
 A longer time frame is more appropriate.
-Understanding the context of how your application is used and setting a relevant time period for analysis will yield more fruitful insights.
+Understanding the context of how your mobile app or site is used and setting a relevant period for analysis will yield more fruitful information.

 How to Measure User Retention?

-Once you decide on the relevant time period, you can measure user retention by taking the number of active users at the beginning of the time period and subtracting it from the number of those users who are still using your application at the end of the time period.
-To calculate the retention rate for that time period, simply divide the beginning number by the end number.
+Once you decide on a relevant time frame, you can measure retention by taking an active number of users back at the beginning of that period and subtracting it from the number of those users who are still using your app at the end.
+To make the equivalent retention rate calculation, simply divide the number by the end number.

 Churn Analysis Definition in Usage Intelligence